-The CPM Server runs in a VPC, except in old environments utilizing EC2 Classic.
-For CPM to work correctly, it will need outbound connectivity to the Internet.
+The N2WS Server runs in a VPC, except in old environments utilizing EC2 Classic.
+For N2WS to work correctly, it will need outbound connectivity to the Internet.
 To use AWS endpoints, see AWS Regions and Endpoints.

 You will need to provide such connectivity using one of the following methods:

 - Using a dynamic public IP, which is not recommended unless there is a dynamic DNS in place,

 - Using a proxy

 You will need to access it using HTTPS to manage it and possibly SSH as well, so some inward access will need to be enabled.

 If you will run Linux backup scripts on it, it will also need network access to the backed-up instances.